-2013 HK\$'000 2012 HK\$'000
+2014 HK\$'000 2013 HK\$'000

-Long term leases Medium term leases 12,100 2,750 9,900 2,490
+Long term leases Medium term lease 14,300 3,000 12,100 2,750

-14,850 12,390
+17,300 14,850

-The Group's investment properties consist of 11 car parking spaces and one commercial property in Hong Kong.
-The directors of the Company have determined that the investment properties consist of two classes of asset, i.e., car parking spaces and commercial property, based on the nature, characteristics and risks of each property.
-The Group's investment properties were revalued on 31 December 2013 based on valuations performed by DTZ Debenham Tie Leung Limited, independent professionally qualified valuer, at HK\$14,850,000.
+The Group's investment properties consist of 11 car parking spaces and one residential property in Hong Kong.
+The directors of the Company have determined that the investment properties consist of two classes of asset, i.e., car parking spaces and residential property, based on the nature, characteristics and risks of each property.
+The Group's investment properties were revalued on 31 December 2014 based on valuations performed by DTZ Debenham Tie Leung Limited, an independent professionally qualified valuer, at HK\$17,300,000.
 Each year, the Group would appoint external valuer to be responsible for the external valuations of the Group's properties.
 Selection criteria include market knowledge, reputation, independence and whether professional standards are maintained.
 The Group would have discussions with the valuer on the valuation assumptions and valuation results once a year when the valuation is performed for annual financial reporting.

-The investment properties were leased to third parties under operating lease arrangements, further details of which are included in note 39(a) to the financial statements.
+The investment properties are leased to third parties under operating lease arrangements, further details of which are included in note 39(a) to the financial statements.

-At 31 December 2013, the Group's investment properties with a total carrying amount of HK\$12,650,000 (2012: HK\$10,590,000) were pledged to secure the banking facilities granted to the Group (note 29).
+At 31 December 2014, the Group's investment properties with a total carrying amount of HK\$14,700,000 (2013: HK\$12,650,000) were pledged to secure the banking facilities granted to the Group (note 30).

-16. INVESTMENT PROPERTIES (continued)
+16. Investment properties (continued)